stakewise/bls-to-exec/README.md

 This tool generates payloads for changing the withdrawal public key to the execution address `0x2296e122c1a20Fca3CAc3371357BdAd3be0dF079`.

+The generated payloads are located in [payloads.json](payloads.json) file.

 ## Requirements

 - [Python 3.10+](https://www.python.org/downloads/)